Asha Naava Zziwa

+Naava Grey performing at a concert in Kampala.

-Asha Naava Zziwa (born March 18, 1987), alias Naava Grey, is a Ugandan musician, songwriter and business woman who performs songs in multiple languages, including Zulu, Zambian, Nigerian, English and Luganda.
+AAsha Naava Zziwa (born March 18, 1987), alias Naava Grey, is a Ugandan musician, songwriter, and businesswoman who performs songs in multiple languages, including Zulu, Zambian, Nigerian, English, and Luganda.

 Early life and education

-Naava was born to the late prince Mulondo and late princess Ndagire Tracy.
+Naava was born to the late Prince Mulondo and late Princess Ndagire Tracy.
 Her maternal grandfather was half Irish, half Muganda.
-She is the last born of five who grew up looking up to her older siblings whom she thought were better than her because they were multi-talented and when it came to music, they were perfect.
+She is the last born of five who grew up looking up to her older siblings, whom she thought were better than her because they were multi-talented and when it came to music, they were perfect.
 Her father was both an artiste and also a businessman who used to draw and paint.
 Their first-born plays cricket and they have doctors, but they all love music more.
-She would take a song to her sister who would criticize her that it is lacking which made her her feel scared to go out and sing before an audience even at school.
+She would take a song to her sister who would criticize her that it is lacking, which made her feel scared to go out and sing before an audience even at school.

-Naava went to Buganda Road primary school, then Kibuli Secondary School, for one year.
+Naava went to Buganda Road Primary School, then Kibuli Secondary School, for one year.
 She also studied for a degree in Information Technology at Makerere University.